By: Su Keles | Posted on August 15, 2022

 What are generic medicines?

 The use of generic medicines has been increasing in the last few years, mainly as a low-cost option in healthcare supplies.
 So, what are generic medicines?
 The generic version of a drug is created with the purpose of having the same effects as an already-existing brand-name drug.
-More precisely, a generic version of a drug must contain the same active ingredients and meet the same quality and safety requirements as the brand name drug.
+More precisely, a generic drug version must contain the same active ingredients and meet the same quality and safety requirements as the brand-name drug.

 Let’s look at this example: Semaglutide is a prescription medication used for the treatment of patients with treat Type 2 Diabetes and weight management.
 Semaglutide is the API, the active ingredient, but some expedients will also be added to make the drug more appealing to the patients (click here to learn more about API).
 This medication is sold under various brand names, such as Ozempic or Wegovy.
 Now, the patent for the drug Semaglutide is still active, but when it expires, it will allow other companies to produce generic versions of the drug.